ClaireCJS/classics_cover_downloader/README.md

 - A ```workflow.bat``` is included, which guides us through the steps of searching, downloading, and embedding the proper cover artwork.
 The steps are:

-    1. Run ```cover_downloader.py``` (generates download script, and huge log file)
+    - Run ```cover_downloader.py``` (generates download script, and huge log file)

-    2. Run the generated get-art.bat file.
+    - Run the generated ```get-art.bat``` file.
 It will download all the artwork.
 Enjoy!

-    3. Manually review downloaded art and delete the inappropriate ones, crop any that are badly cropped, and make any other subjective edits.
+    - Manually review downloaded art and delete the inappropriate ones, crop any that are badly cropped, and make any other subjective edits.
        Many different artworks will be downloaded, specifically if song is detected as a B-side or if multiple releases have a tied score for our fuzzy match algorithm

-    4. Optionally run wedding_party.py to separate the successes from the failures.
+    - Optionally run ```wedding_party.py``` to separate the successes from the failures.
 Handy if you want to retry the failures again.
 Discogs API isn't always consistent and somtimes a retry gives more results.

-    5. Run CoverEmbedder.py to embed our final set of JPGs into our MP3/FLACs
+    - Run ```cover_embedder.py``` to embed our final set of JPGs into our MP3/FLACs